 Suggested accommodation: Lochcarron – The Wee Campsite.
 Near Inverness – Riverside Chalets and Caravan Park

 Finally, you return to Inverness from Lochcarron to finish off your fantastic North Coast 500 adventure!
-You could also extend your trip by a few days and take in the Isle of Skye at this point if you wanted to of course – it’s your adventure after all!
+You could also extend your trip by a few days and take in the Isle of Skye at this point if you wanted to of course.
+It’s your adventure after all!

 Speaking of which, don’t forget that just because you’re camping doesn’t mean you can’t have a bit of luxury on your way around.
-You could mix up the above route by taking a break from camping, and maybe staying a nice property on the way around.
+You could mix up the above route by taking a break from camping, and maybe staying at a nice property on the way around.

 Based on the route, we can recommend Forss House Hotel around night 3, Eddrachilles Hotel around night 5 or the Torridon, around night 6.
 For more ideas, check out our detailed guide to the best hotels around the North Coast 500.